dhruthi-bvs/dhruthi-bvs.github.io/content/projects/nox/index.md

 ---
-title: Study of NO<sub>x</sub> formation pathways from atomistic simulations
+title: "Study of NOₓ formation pathways from atomistic simulations"
 date: 2025-11-22
 # links:
 #   - type: site